elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 ---

-### Explain what an integer property is in JavaScript?
+### Can you explain what an integer property is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The "integer property" term here means a string that converts to and from an integer without a change.
+Basically, an integer property is a property whose key is a string representation of a non-negative integer.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />